minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 ## Real Life Algorithmic Examples

 It can be helpful to de-abstract the thought process by using real world examples of algorithms which exhibit specific complexity classes.
-Big-O or asymptotic analysis relates the execution time to complete a process and its relationship to input size.
+Asymptotic analysis relates the execution time to complete a process and its relationship to input size.

 Input size is denoted by n.